 4.4 From the eligible Entries, the Foundation will select fifteen (15) Finalists.

-4.5 An expert Advisory Board, listed on the Website, will evaluate and score the Finalists based on the criteria set out in 4.2.
+4.5 An Expert Panel, listed on the Website, will evaluate and score the Finalists based on the criteria set out in 4.2.

-4.6 The Advisory Board’s ranking of the Finalists is subject to confirmation by the Foundation’ Board of Directors under the Foundation’s statutes.
-The Board of Directors may either confirm the Advisory Board’s ranking whereby the five highest-scored Finalists are crowned 5 Winners in the Challenge, or remit back to the Advisory Board.
+4.6 The Expert Panel’s ranking of the Finalists is subject to confirmation by the Foundation’ Board of Directors under the Foundation’s statutes.
+The Board of Directors may either confirm the Expert Panel’s ranking whereby the five highest-scored Finalists are crowned 5 Winners in the Challenge, or remit back to the Expert Panel.

-4.7 The Winners will be provided Grant based on the final score set by the expert advisory board and approved by the Board of Directors.
+4.7 The Winners will be provided Grant based on the final score set by the Expert Panel and approved by the Board of Directors.

 The results of the Challenge